gcallah/BookReviews/gerstle.md

 crimes were committed, but that is no reason to exaggerate about what took place.

+Finally, the book's conclusion: "What comes next is the most important question the United States, and the world, now face" (293).
+No doubt true, but also rather trite, since almost every policy book ever written could have ended with that exact sentence.

 As noted above, this is a infuriating book to review, because on the one hand, I believe that Gerstle's central thesis is correct, and that he has done an